 What are the most common causes of falls?

 There usually are more than just one factor that leads to a fall.
 It is often the combination of several factors that ultimately lead to the fall.
 A basic distinction is made between environmental and personal factors - also called extrinsic and intrinsic factors.

-- Tripping hazards (loose cables, poorly recognizable steps, wet ground, glasses have the wrong thickness, clothes that are too loose and too long, shoes that are too big or too loose)
+- Tripping hazards (loose cables, poorly recognizable steps, wet ground, glasses have the wrong prescription, clothes that are too loose and too long, shoes that are too big or too loose)

 - Bad lighting conditions